danielepanozzo/cg/Assignment_4/README.md

 2. Implement the top-down or the bottom-up construction method described above.
 3. Update the intersection code of a ray and a mesh to use this newly created BVH.
 In particular, now you should only need to test the intersection for leaf nodes whose bounding box also intersects the input ray.

+*Important: The code with and without the BVH should produce exactly the same image.*

 Starting Code
 -------------